The Best Ohio Auto Insurance Company

 The website clearly lays out coverage options and discounts, offers live chat via Facebook Messenger and Twitter, and has an informative customer service FAQ.
 That said, we found its educational resources weren’t quite as strong as those from Progressive, American Family, and State Farm.
 We liked the easy to use, quick online quote tool, which made it a breeze to see if they had the right coverage for us.

 Auto insurance premiums depend on many factors, from your age, gender, and marital status to what kind of car you drive and where you live, and also vary widely between providers.
 We checked out some monthly premiums for a single scenario to get a sense of how they varied between providers and coverage options.
 Quotes are based on a single 37-year-old female living in Columbus, OH and driving a 2010 Honda Civic

 *Extras: $5,000 medical costs coverage + Emergency roadside service + Car rental reimbursement + $500 comprehensive deductible + $500 collision deductible

-As you can see from the table above, the monthly premium for minimum liability coverage with no added extras nearly doubles between GEICO and State Farm.
-In this example, for the same cost as the basic quote from State Farm, GEICO will instead give you much higher comprehensive and collision coverage, emergency roadside service, car rental reimbursement, medical cost coverage and $100,000 of bodily injury liability per person (as opposed to $25,000).
+As you can see from the table above, the monthly premium for minimum liability coverage with no added extras nearly doubles between Progressive and Liberty Mutual.
+In this example, Progressive will give you much higher comprehensive and collision coverage, emergency roadside service, car rental reimbursement, medical cost coverage and $100,000 of bodily injury liability per person (as opposed to $25,000).
 Of course, these numbers are just an example, and options and prices will vary, so be sure to shop around to find the best premium cost that also gets you the most coverage for your money — more insurance now means paying less in the event of an accident.